-Last February, my favorite cousin invited me to join her on a long weekend getaway to The Bahamas.
+This winter, my favorite cousin invited me to join her on a long weekend getaway to The Bahamas.
 Specifically, to Atlantis—famed filming location of my favorite Olsen Twins movie, Holiday In The Sun.

 I’d never met a golf pro, but I thought I had a pretty good idea of what to expect: Pleated khakis that balloon out in all the wrong places, garishly colored polos, and a sweat-stained visor.

-Our pro, John turned out to be an angel in cleats—perfectly teed up (ahem) in a ‘fit featuring almost blindingly white shoes, a fitted pale yellow polo tucked into a pair of thigh-grazing navy shorts, and a resort-branded baseball cap.
+John, our pro, turned out to be an angel in cleats—perfectly teed up (ahem) in a ‘fit featuring almost blindingly white shoes, a fitted pale yellow polo tucked into a pair of thigh-grazing navy shorts, and a resort-branded baseball cap.

-The man looked dressed.
-To play golf?
+The man was dressed.

 Apparently years of familiarity with Tiger Woods couldn’t change my mental image of golf attire as favoring function over fashion, but two hours with John and suddenly I’ve seen the performance fabric light.

 Thanks to moisture-wicking, ultra-stretchy fabrics designed to look like office attire but feel like a goddang dream, it is entirely possible to play through (I did it again?) an entire day of coffee meetings, office hours, classes and even a date in clothing created for the fairway.

 Thankfully, several brands have anticipated my golf style-can-look-good epiphany.
 There are great, highly breathable, stretch fabrics that feel comfortable and light even in intense heat, and look good both on and off the course.